pimms/ggl/README.md

 ### To create an API key
+Creating your own API key is unfortunately absolutely required as there is a limit of 100 daily searches for free per API key, and I plan on using all of mine :) If you want more, the price is $5 for every thousand searches beyond the initial 100.
+Creating the API key takes roughly 3 minutes.

 1. Go to https://cloud.google.com/console/project and create a new project
 2. Click on your newly created project and in the left pane click "APIs and Auth"
 3. Find the Custom Search API and click the button to enable it